Free shipping on orders $75+

 The enzymes in both urine and stool can damage your skin, so cleaning and protecting your skin after accidents is a priority if you have bowel incontinence.
 This not only helps avoid infections, but can keep you comfortable and prevent odors.
 If you’re cleaning up frequently between accidents, or if you’re an older adult who has more sensitive skin, look for products that are non-drying and sensitive-skin friendly.

 Use cleansing wipes and sprays to gently clean your skin when you change your underwear after accidents.
-Because Market’s cleaning wipes are hypoallergenic, flushable, and contain soothing ingredients like aloe and vitamin E. Our no-rinse cleansing sprays are pH balanced and will sanitize your skin without drying it out.
+Because Market’s cleaning wipes are hypoallergenic, extra-large, and contain soothing ingredients like aloe and vitamin E. Our no-rinse cleansing sprays are pH balanced and will sanitize your skin without drying it out.

 A moisture-barrier skin cream will provide an extra layer of protection between your skin and urine or stool, which helps to avoid chafing and irritation.
 Our skin cream is zinc-based and hypoallergenic, and will not rub off onto your pad or underwear (which can reduce the absorbency of the pad).